What is Medical Billing and Coding?

 With millions more Americans seeking out coverage, the need for employees continues to grow.
 Hospitals, doctors’ offices and outpatient centers are just some of the organizations and providers driving the demand.
 As the country’s baby boomers continue to age and require more services, now is truly the time to land a position in the healthcare field.

 One area of need within healthcare is that of medical billers and coders.
 If you’re not familiar with the position, read on to find out exactly what is medical billing and coding, if it’s a good fit for you and what earning a bachelor's degree can do for your career.

 So what exactly do medical billers and coders do?
 They handle the billing and insurance details in healthcare organizations and at billing companies.
 They may also manage financial and electronic health records (EHRs) for their group.
-Their role is essential as it provides patient-facing professionals the information they need to improve quality of care, as well as providers with what they need to decrease the number of billing errors and improve care coordination in an industry that demands it.
+Their role is essential because it provides patient-facing professionals the information they need to improve quality of care, as well as providers with what they need to decrease the number of billing errors and improve care coordination in an industry that demands it.

 The demand for highly educated professionals will be even more critical, as these individuals will take on management and leadership roles, creating decentralized teams that support units within large healthcare settings such as hospitals, and making recommendations that support the technology, security and compliance needs of an organization.
 With a bachelor's degree, you'll be well qualified to be at the helm of these departments.

 According to BLS, coders and billers may also:

 - Look over patient information for pre-existing conditions